SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **enabled**

-  If ``false``, disables the modification to prevent certain structures from saving to the world's data folder.
-If you wish to prevent certain structures from saving, leave this ``enabled=true``.
-When ``true``, the modification allows for specific ``named`` structures to NOT be saved to disk.
-Examples of some structures that are costly and somewhat irrelivent is ``mineshaft``\s, as they build several structures and save, even after finished generating.
+  Global switch to enable sponge's changes to the structure saving mechansim.
+  By default, this option is disabled, i.e. saving structures is not affected.
+  If you want to prevent that a certain ``named`` structure is saved to the world's folder, you have to enable this module/setting and disable the structure in the further settings.
+  An example of a structure that is costly and somewhat irrelevant is ``mineshaft``, as they build and save several structures even after the mine shafts have been completely generated.
+  However, this has the disadvantage that these structures may no longer be locatable by some mods.

 | **Type:** ``boolean``
 | **Default:** ``false``